 Pittsburgh has nurtured famous musicians such as Christina Aguilera, Billy Eckstine, Steve Moore, Wiz Khalifa and many more.
-Steel City is a wonderland place when it comes to music, and there’s something for everyone.
-This guide offers options ranging from the best bars with live music to festivals and stores where you can pick up your favorite sounds on vinyl.
+The city is a wonderland place when it comes to music, and there’s something for everyone.
+Our guide offers options ranging from the best bars with live music to festivals and stores where you can pick up your favorite sounds on vinyl.

 Howl at the Moon

 Howl at the Moon is exactly what it insinuates.
 Musos can dance the night away, and howl as loud as they want as they let loose in a high-energy club-vibe bar in the heart of Pittsburgh.
 Every night is a new experience, as they hold a range of events with many different kinds of music.
 The best part is the buckets of your favourite cocktail, including Howlin’ Mule, Big Apple, Sex On The Moon and many more.